rblack42/math-magik/rst/devnotes/01-create-gh-repo.rst

 projects in a directory named **_dev** on my development machine (I use a Macbook Pro).
 This sets up a new directory in **_dev** with the project name.
-This is a git- repository already ready to post changes to the project back up to the |GH|_ server.
+This is a git- repository already ready to post changes to the project back up to the |GH|
+server.

 ..	note::

-    if you qre a developer and wish to contribute to the |MM| project, please follow the instructions at :ref:develop to get properly set up.
+    if you are a developer and wish to contribute to the |MM| project, please follow the instructions at :ref:develop to get properly set up.
 If you "clone" the main project directly, you will not be able to post your changes in a way I can use.